 To do so, the router needed to create NAT rules and, while the traffic that goes from your clients to the Internet is allowed by the NAT rules by default, the inbound traffic is the one that requires special attention because the outside traffic will point towards the single public IPv4 address and it will be up to the router to point it to the right client from the local network.
 So, to accomplish this, the NAT rules will use specific ports to make sure that the inbound traffic will reach the private IP address of your client and these rules can be created manually or automatically depending on the approach you choose.

 The NAT type is a concept created specifically for the gaming consoles to define the limitation level applied to the connection between your console and an external host or public network.
-To view the NAT types on a Sony PlayStation 4 you need to go to the main menu, select Settings, Network and under the View Connection Status you should be able to see the current NAT type which can be:
+To view the NAT types on a Sony PlayStation 5 (available also on the PS4) you need to go to the main menu, select Settings, Network and under the View Connection Status, click on Test Internet Connection to see the current NAT type.
+It can be:

-- NAT Type 1: also known as Open NAT, it indicates that the PS4 is fully open to the outbound and inbound traffic, so it has the least chance to experience any disconnects in this mode (usually achieved through DMZ).
+- NAT Type 1: also known as Open NAT, it indicates that the PS5 or PS4 is fully open to the outbound and inbound traffic, so it has the least chance to experience any disconnects in this mode (usually achieved through DMZ – you can also directly connect the console to the modem and assign it an IP address).

 - NAT Type 2: known as Moderate NAT, it correctly points the inbound traffic to the console, so it poses minimal security risks (achieved through UPnP or Port Forwarding).